Achilles Tendonitis Treatment near Klemzig

 - Correct poor foot biomechanics, walking, or running patterns using custom orthotics

-- Implement ice, stretching, massage, and dry needling routines
+- Use ice, stretching, massage, and dry needling as part of the treatment

 - Extracorporeal Shockwave Therapy